slerpyyy/sh4der-jockey/README.md

 <br>

+Sh4derJockey lets you design custom render pipelines in yaml files, supports as many fragment, vertex, and compute shader stages as your machine can handle, provides 20+ audio textures and uniforms for audio-reactive effects, offers plenty of buttons and sliders which can be hooked up to midi controllers, allows for quick prototyping and live shader coding with automatic pipeline reloading, includes support for live NDI® video input, and so much more!

 ## Documentation

 The documentation on how to use this tool can be found in the [docs](docs/) folder or using the links below: